portlandcodeschool/frontend-freelancer/week01/week01_plan.md

 0. Set up your machine with the recommended development tools.

-	We recommend that you do this in pairs during class night or during office hours.
+	We recommend that you do this in pairs during class or during office hours.
 	0. Install [MAMP](http://www.mamp.info/en/index.html)
 	0. Install git.
 (Optional: install a git GUI client.
 We'll discuss which one in class.)
 	0. Install [Sublime Text](http://www.sublimetext.com).
 Get version 3 if you are feeling adventurous.
 This is a paid software product that has an indefinite free trial.
 You should plan on paying for it as soon as you have a developer job.